viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 - [Raspberry Pi with microSD card](https://a.co/d/bxEdcAT), with viam-server installed per our [installation guide](/installation/)
 - microSD card reader
 - [Continuous rotation servo](https://a.co/d/2w0u6rK) (we used the FS90R servo)
-- Wheel or arm for servo (this comes in some of the FS90R packages)
+- Wheel or arm for the servo (this comes in some of the FS90R packages)
 - [Jumper wires](https://www.amazon.com/EDGELEC-Breadboard-Optional-Assorted-Multicolored/dp/B07GD2BWPY)
 - Optical mouse - corded or uncorded